The following is a brief outline of Bridge’s Mentoring Service. If you wish to know more then please feel free to contact us.

 Our first job is to learn something about you and identify your needs and preferences.
 Once this has been achieved, we will match you with a suitable mentor.
 At the first meeting you will get to know each other and decide what you want to get out of the scheme.
 It may be that you just want someone to talk to, or that there are specific things you want help with.
 It’s up to you.

 What do we expect from you?

-You will be a client aiming to control, reduce or give up your drug use.
+You will be a member aiming to control, reduce or give up your drug use.
 You will be able to work with services properly and be open to support, encouragement and assistance.
 You will be open and honest with your mentor as well as punctual and reliable.

 We have a clear policy on confidentiality that is observed by staff, volunteers and clients.

 Confidentiality will only be breached in such cases where:

 - There is a risk of harm to a child

 - There is a risk of harm to others.

 - The mentor becomes aware that the mentee is involved with criminal activity.